LianJieLink/SPPT-with-earlier-edition-of-WRF/README.md

 start_from_wrfinput                   =.false.   - "switch to control restart in DA-cycled forecasts"

-I already test all function in WRF 3.2.1 to make sure it work.
+I have already tested all functions in WRF 3.2.1 to make sure it work.
 If you have any problem please let me know.